-In his September 2016 report on women and peace and security, the Secretary-General noted that 63 countries and territories had adopted national WPS action plans, while 45 had adopted monitoring frameworks with progress indicators.6
+In his September 2016 report on women and peace and security, the Secretary-General noted that 63 countries and territories had adopted national WPS action plans, while 45 had adopted monitoring frameworks with progress indicators.

 In 2013, the League of Arab States adopted a regional strategy on WPS, followed by a regional plan of action in 2015.
 Both were endorsed by member States of the League and are intended as a guiding framework for the development of national plans.
-The regional action plan specifies four areas for action: strengthening women's political participation; addressing violence against women; protecting women from conflict-related and post-conflict violence; and providing recovery and relief support.7 policymakers to pursue policies on the WPS agenda.
-NWMs are working to design action plans in other Arab countries too.
+The regional action plan specifies four areas for action: strengthening women's political participation; addressing violence against women; protecting women from conflict-related and post-conflict violence; and providing recovery and relief support.